promi/mumble-pluginbot-plusplus/README.md

 https://github.com/MusicGenerator/mumble-ruby-pluginbot/blob/master/templates/mpd.conf

 ## Debugging

+TODO: This section is outdated after the switch from autotools to meson!

 When using `gdb` either install first and invoke `gdb` as usual or use `libtool`s execute mode to debug without installing: